 Minimum Number of Credits

 English 4

 Social Studies

 Distributed as follows: 4

 US.
 History (I)

 Global History and Geography (2)

 Active Citizenship (1)

 Science

 Distributed as follows: 3

 Life Science (1)

 Physical Science (1)

 Life Science or Physical Science (1)

 Mathematics

 3

-World Languages 1
+Languages Other Than English (LOTE) 1

 Visual Art, Music, Dance, and/or Theater 1

 Physical Education (participation each semester) 2

 Health .5

-rieann .3

 Electives 3.5

 Total 22

-^{}Students with a disability may be excused from the requirement for 1 unit of credit in World Languages if so indicated on their IEP, but they must still earn 22 units of credit to graduate.
+\Students with a disability may be excused from the requirement for 1 unit of credit in LOTE if so indicated on their IEP, but they must still earn 22 units of credit to graduate.